 Describe the process you go through when producing your products

-All of our gin liqueurs are handcrafted in small batches in 25-litre barrels.
+Our gin liqueurs are all handcrafted in small batches.
 We steep and macerate the fruit in mash bags in a London dry gin to create both a full depth of flavour and beautiful rich colour.
 We then triple filter them to give a real clarity to the spirit.
 Some recipes take weeks some months.
 They’re well worth the wait.

 Have you had to adapt to the recent changing circumstances?
 And if so how?

 We’re mindful of our carbon footprint and we try to be as sustainable as possible.
 We use Kraft packaging, paper taster cups at events and use only fresh produce from local suppliers.
-We encourage our trade customers where possible to recycle and return bottles so that we reuse as much as we can.
+Our trade customers are encouraged, where possible, to recycle and return bottles so that we reuse as much as we can.

 We have always had an online shop, but the market is very competitive.
 This is great for the consumer as there is a lot of great gins out there.
-We have found that we have had to work hard in developing our online presence and this has helped increase sales around the country.
+To help us increase sales around the country we have worked hard to develop our online presence.
 We also offer free delivery to local postcodes and we always try to deliver the next day if possible.

 How long did it take to launch your first product?

-Probably about a year once we went through obtaining all of our licences and getting our premises set up.
+Probably about a year by the time we obtained all of our licences and got our premises set up.

 What sort of events have you been attending in order to get your products out there?